CP-94253

-CP-94253 is a drug of the tetrahydropyridinylpyrrolopyridine family which acts as a potent and selective serotonin 5-HT_{1B} receptor agonist, with approximately 25× and 40× selectivity over the closely related 5-HT_{1D} and 5-HT_{1A} receptors.
+CP-94253 is a drug of the tetrahydropyridinylpyrrolopyridine family which acts as a potent and selective serotonin 5-HT_{1B} receptor agonist, with approximately 25- and 40-fold selectivity over the closely related serotonin 5-HT_{1D} and 5-HT_{1A} receptors.

 It has a range of behavioral effects, based on animal testing.
 The effects include the following: promoting wakefulness by increasing dopamine release in the brain; reducing food intake and promoting satiety; enhancing the reinforcing effects of cocaine; and possible antidepressant effects.
+In addition, CP-94253 reduces aggression without causing sedation in rodents.

 A 2021 study found that "Regardless of sex, CP94253 decreased cocaine intake after abstinence and during resumption of SA [self-administration] and decreased cue reactivity" suggesting that agonism of the inhibitory 5-HT2B receptors may diminish the cognitive reward of cocaine usage and increased use of the drug without a period of abstinence may be a product of test subjects trying to achieve a previously rewarding experience through larger dosages of cocaine.